spiralizing/spiralizing.github.io/DSEntries/CenterOfEffect.md

 <div class="container">

     <img class="center" src="/assets/Neo-Riemannian_Tonnetz.png" width="500" height="350">
+    <blockquote> <cite>Rendering of the Tonnetz.
+The A minor triad is in dark blue, and the C major triad is in dark red.
+Interpreted as a torus, the Tonnetz has 12 nodes (pitches) and 24 triangles (triads).
+Image and caption from Wikipedia.</cite></blockquote>
 </div>
 ~~~
 The spiral array attempts to preserve the harmonic relationships of the Tonnetz network in a helix-type (cilinder) representation using analytic geometry in order to make the representation more quantitative.